 The basic structure of a package and how that varies across different states is explained in chapter 4.

 Chapter 5 goes over core workflows that come up repeatedly for package developers.
-This chapter also covers connections between our favored tools, such as devtools/usethis and RStudio, and the philosophies that drive the design of these tools.
+This chapter also covers connections between our favored tools, such as devtools (and its underlying packages, such as usethis) and RStudio, and the philosophies that drive the design of these tools.

 Subsequent chapters of the book go into more details about each package component.
 They’re roughly organised in order of importance: